Contact Us Today (424) 372-3112

 Ecstasy Defense Lawyer in California

 California Health and Safety Code 11377 HS defines the possession of ecstasy, which is usually a misdemeanor crime.
-Health and Safety Code 11378 HS defines possession of ecstasy to sell a felony crime.
+Health and Safety Code 11378 HS defines possession of ecstasy to sell as a felony crime.

 What Is Ecstasy?